CVBhanuPrakash/AgritechGuard/README.md

 - [Watch Project Video](https://drive.google.com/file/d/1Aa2_3-nHwf__IRAXLLYE0wAritepQV8B/view?usp=sharing)

 This project represents the culmination of extensive research and development, combining IoT technology, sustainable energy solutions, and computer vision to optimize agricultural practices and enhance security in farming environments.
-In this updated code, I added padding to the containers to ensure proper spacing between the images, and I slightly reduced the max-width to 48% to account for padding and maintain a maximum of two images side by side,